 It doesn’t hurt to ask: I’ll often ask airport staff for small favors, and so should you.
 I’ll ask the gate agent if she can seat me in the exit row.
 I’ll ask the car-rental agent for the easiest way to get out of the airport.
 And if I have a tight connection and there are lines at passport control, I’ll ask the attendant politely if I can use the “elite flyer” line instead so I can make that connecting flight.

-Appreciate airport amenities: You may be jet-lagged and just want to get to your hotel, but take advantage of airport services before you leave.
-Stop by the tourist information office for maps, museum passes, subway tickets and advice (usually they’re less crowded than the downtown office).
+Go for airport amenities: You may be jet-lagged and just want to get to your hotel, but take advantage of airport services.
+Stop by the tourist-information office for maps, museum passes, subway tickets and advice (usually it’s less crowded than a downtown office).

 Avoid taxi scams: If you want to take a taxi from the airport, it’s better to head for the official taxi stand and join the queue rather than flag one down.
 It should have a big, prominent taxi-company logo and telephone number.
 Avoid using unmarked beaters with makeshift taxi lights on top.

 Don’t get lost in translation: Nearly everything is translated into English at European airports, but you still need to pay careful attention.
 For example, the shuttle bus between terminals at Paris’ Charles de Gaulle Airport is called the CDGVAL — you have to look carefully to see that it is also marked “Airport Shuttle” in smaller letters.
 At the Frankfurt airport, regional trains depart from the Regionalbahnhof, while long-distance trains use the Fernbahnhof.